alexjlockwood/roll-off-club/docs/variations/isolated-duo-grand-canyon.md

 !!! note

-    In the rare case that you must have 2 players in the center during laps 9-12, you should coordinate as follows:
+    In the rare case that you must have 3 players in the center during laps 9-12, you should coordinate as follows:

     - First player runs **in front** and takes **grand canyon ledge**
     - Second player runs **behind** and **inner wall jumps**
+    - Third player starts on blue

 ## Example Timeouts